laurenaceae/LH_website_ananketheme/content/en/post/guam_sovereignty_paper.md

 US EPA, O. (n.d.-b).
 ORDOT LANDFILL Site Profile [Overviews and Factsheets].
 Retrieved December 8, 2022, from https://cumulis.epa.gov/supercpad/CurSites/srchsites.cfm

 Walker, L. W. (1945, March).
 Guam’s Seizure by the United States in 1898 on JSTOR. http://www.jstor.org/stable/3634509

+__Assignment details:__
+This article was written for the final solutions paper for ESM 295A Equity and the Environment